Roman Tsepov: Prominent businessmen

 Upon Vladimir Putin's coming to power, Tsepov became one of the most influential figures in the financial and political life of Saint Petersburg.
 He took part in the first presidential inaugural ceremony of Vladimir Putin.
 Tsepov's power and influence were attributed to his close association with then Minister of Internal Affairs Rashid Nurgaliyev, the chief of Presidential Security Service Viktor Zolotov (Zolotov attended Tsepov's funeral) and deputy head of presidential administration Igor Sechin.
 He was also affiliated with Saint Petersburg branches of the Russian Ministry of Internal Affairs and FSB.
 Journalists named Roman Tsepov "a security oligarch".
 Regarding all this real or rumored activity, Tsepov stated: "For some reason all the time Tsepov appeared to be the most convenient figure for rumors.
 Elections – Tsepov.
 Criminal investigations, tranches, credits, fuel business, security, a casino – Tsepov.
 Personnel rearrangements – me too.
 The grey cardinal necessarily should exist at a king's court".
 In the summer of 2004, Tsepov was rumored to attempt to mediate between the government and YUKOS.

 Death by poisoning

 On 11 September 2004, Tsepov visited colleagues at a local FSB office where he had a cup of tea.
 On the same day, he felt unwell after which a very serious disease developed with symptoms such as vomiting, diarrhoea and a sudden drop of white blood cells.
 Treated in Hospital 31 in Saint Petersburg, he died on 24 September.
 A postmortem investigation found poisoning by an unspecified radioactive material.
 He had symptoms similar to Aleksander Litvinenko.

 Film and television

-After playing a small part in Vladimir Bortko's mini-series Banditskiy Peterburg: Advokat (2000) Tsepov co-produced the Vladimir Bortko's mini-series My Honor (2004).
+After playing a small part in Vladimir Bortko's mini-series Banditskiy Peterburg: Advokat (2000) Tsepov co-produced Bortko's My Honor (2004).
 The series was awarded a TEFI, the highest television award in Russia, as best film.